-Teaching Assistants: Interested students should obtain and complete an application at least one semester before they wish to get a position.
-Hard copy applications are also available from Greg Anderson (530 Carnegie).
+Teaching Assistants: Interested students should obtain and complete a TA Application at least one semester before they wish to get a position.
 The application will be held in file and will be considered as positions come open.
 For an upper level elective, contact the appropriate faculty member.
 While we try to give as many majors the opportunity to be a TA, we cannot, unfortunately, guarantee everyone an opportunity to be a TA.
 Criteria used for selecting TA’s include academic performance, reliability, technical abilities, critical thinking skills, ability to work semi-independently, interpersonal skills, and motivation.

 Bates Van Driver Certification – Strongly Recommended!